 Breastfeeding while using marijuana:

-THC has been found in breastmilk.
-In one study, researchers found that breastfed babies ingest approximately 2.5% of the dose of THC used by the person who is breastfeeding.
-The amount of time THC remains in the milk ranges from 6 days to 6 weeks.
-Available research has not proven clear health concerns when a person who is breastfeeding reports smoking marijuana on a daily basis, except for a possible delay in motor development (learning to crawl and walk on time).
+THC passes into breastmilk.
+The amount of time THC remains in the milk can range from 6 days to 6 weeks.
+Available information on use marijuana in breastfeeding has not proven clear health concerns when a woman who is breastfeeding reports smoking marijuana daily.
+There may be a possible delay in motor development (learning to crawl and walk on time).

-Marijuana can affect prolactin (a hormone that tells the body to make milk).
+In some women, use of marijuana might affect prolactin (a hormone that helps the body make milk).
 There is a concern that frequent marijuana users may see a negative effect on the quality and amount of milk they produce.

-Most professional organizations such as the American Academy of Pediatrics, the Academy of Breastfeeding Medicine, and the American College of Obstetricians and Gynecologists advise that people who are breastfeeding avoid using marijuana.
+Most professional organizations including AAP, ACOG, and FDA advise that women who are breastfeeding avoid using marijuana.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male uses marijuana, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man uses marijuana, could it affect fertility (ability to get a woman pregnant) or increase the chance of birth defects?

-Marijuana use may lower sperm count (the number of sperm) and motility (the ability for those sperm to reach the egg).
+Marijuana might affect a man’s fertility (ability to get a woman pregnant).
+Marijuana use might impact sperm, including the number of sperm (sperm count), the size and shape of sperm (morphology) and the ability for sperm to reach the egg (motility).
 These factors could make it harder to conceive a pregnancy.
-These effects are thought to be temporary, and sperm function is expected to return to what it was once marijuana use is stopped.
-In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.